 In most cases, the therapist will decide whether to see the child first, the parent or parents, or which configuration would be most beneficial.
-The cost for each 50-minute session is $160 and must be paid by cash or credit card.
+The cost for each 50-minute session is $160.00.
 This does not include communication with attorneys and/or review of documents which is charged at $160.00 an hour.
 Unless it is specified by the Court, the cost is split evenly between the parents.
 Duration and frequency vary depending on the motivation and cooperation of the parties involved and the judgment of the therapist.
-The fee is more than other therapies not only because it requires extensive training but conferences with attorneys and letters to the court are often required.
 A deposit of $500.00 (five hundred dollars) is required before therapy begins.
 In most cases, a report is requested about the sessions and the parents waive confidentiality.
 The cost of the report is prorated depending on the amount of time required.
 The fee for the report including faxing/mailing to Judge, attorneys, and parents is billed at $200.00 per hour.
 Payment for the report is required 10 days before the court hearing.
 Once the report is written, there is no refund. it is often the case one parent is more motivated than the other.
-A parent who cancels or is a no-show without giving 24 hours notices less than 48 hours notice will be charged for the time, even if the court ordered the other parent to be financially responsible.
+A parent who cancels or is a no-show without giving 24 hours notice may be charged for the time, even if the court ordered the other parent to be financially responsible.

 Child Custody Evaluations

 Some parents are concerned the evaluation process will be stressful or traumatic for their children.
 Children are always treated respectfully (as are all participants) and every effort is made to ensure the experience is as pleasant and non-threatening for the children as possible.
-Mr. Rosen's offices are professional, tastefully decorated, and in the best locations.
-The 'link Beginning the Process (below) has an overview that includes step-by-step instructions and what Mr. Rosen will need from the litigants and their attorneys.
+The form in FORMS section entitled Beginning the Process (below) has an overview that includes step-by-step instructions and what Mr. Rosen will need from the litigants and their attorneys.
 The cost for a 730 is located in the section entitled: Fees.
 If court testimony is required that would be billed separately and information on testimony is also found in the section: Fees.

 733 Report on Child Custody Evaluation